Power and Limitations of Aggregation in Compound AI Systems: Characterizing Elicitability-Expansion

 \subsection{Connection of the power-characterizing condition to mechanisms}

-The power-characterization condition requires one of two sub-conditions to hold.
+The power-characterizing condition requires one of two cases to hold.
 The first is implementation of feasibility expansion.
-We can interpret the second sub-condition as implementing either a strengthening of support expansion or a strengthening of binding set contraction.
+We can interpret the second case as unifying a strengthening of support expansion and a strengthening of binding set contraction into a single inequality.
 To demonstrate the connection between the power-characterizing condition and the mechanisms, we will first show how the power-characterizing condition implies implementation of one of the mechanisms.
 We will then show how the power-characterizing condition strengthens the mechanisms.

 \paragraph{Power-characterization condition implies the mechanisms.} The following result shows that the power-characterizing condition implies that at least one of feasibility-expansion, support expansion, or binding set contraction is implemented.
-This result immediately implies Theorem \ref{thm:weaker_necessary} (i.e., that implementing at least one of these mechanisms is necessary for elicitability-expansion). \begin{proposition} Fix conic constraints $\bconstraints$, and any aggregation operation $\aggop$ where each $\bx^{(k)}$ is feasible (i.e., $\bconstraints \bx^{(k)} \le 0$, for every $k \in [K]$).
-If $\aggop$ satisfies the power-characterizing condition (\Cref{def:characterizing_condition}), then at least one of the following conditions holds: \begin{itemize} \item $\aggop$ is feasibility-expanding relative to $\bconstraints$ (\Cref{def:feasibility_expand}). \item For each $k \in [K]$, $\aggop$ is either support-expanding relative to $k$ (\Cref{def:support_expand}) or binding set-contracting relative to $k$ (\Cref{def:bind_contract}). \end{itemize} \end{proposition}
+This result immediately implies Theorem \ref{thm:weaker_necessary} (i.e., that implementing at least one of these mechanisms is necessary for elicitability-expansion). \begin{proposition} Fix conic constraints $\bconstraints$, and any aggregation operation $\aggop$ where each $\bx^{(k)}$ is feasible i.e., $\bconstraints \bx^{(k)} \le 0$, for every $k \in [K]$.
+If $\aggop$ satisfies the power-characterizing condition (\Cref{def:characterizing_condition}), then one of the following conditions holds: \begin{itemize}[leftmargin=*] \item $\aggop$ is feasibility-expanding relative to $\bconstraints$ (\Cref{def:feasibility_expand}). \item For each $k \in [K]$, $\aggop$ is either support-expanding relative to $k$ (\Cref{def:support_expand}) or binding set-contracting relative to $k$ (\Cref{def:bind_contract}). \end{itemize} \end{proposition}